danielharrell/does_music_move/does_music_move.md

 a matter of inhabitance.
 For any space of inhabitance is real, on this account, precisely because it can be inhabited.
-And this means that we are *always* surrounded by beings, and always encounter them from a being of our own, whether we find ourselves in a dream, or in a symphony, or in the world that contains these smaller spaces of inhabitance.
+And this means that we are *always* surrounded by beings rather than seemings, and always encounter them from a being rather than seeming of our own, whether we find ourselves in a dream, or in a symphony, or in the world that contains these smaller spaces of inhabitance.
 True, we have reason to think otherwise, again on the grounds that these smaller spaces are contained in a larger space that proves their own totality to be illusory.
 But this assumes that any space of inhabitance lies, indeed, in space.
 Yet on this solution, it is only a space of observation that lies in space.
 Any